bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 42°
-- Partly Cloudy
+- Cloudy
-- 50% humidity
+- 51% humidity
-- 15 mph wind
+- 14 mph wind
-- 75% cloud cover
+- 78% cloud cover
 - 12 AQI 🟩
 - 0.11 inches of rain in the past 24 hours
 - 0.96 inches of snow and 0.33 inches of rain expected in the next 48 hours